Xerxes to Alexander

 Ardashir was another weak king like his father and grandfather, and never had much power himself.
 His wife and his mother made most of the decisions between them, and also his advisors.
 There

 When Ardashir II died in 358 BC, his son Ardashir III killed off most of his brother's family in order to become the King of Persia.
 Ardashir III was a stronger king than his ancestors had been, and managed to reconquer Egypt in 342 BC.
 In other places, too, he stopped revolts and made Persia more powerful.
-But he was poisoned by one of his advisors, Bagoas, in 338 BC.
+The Silk Road began to make the Persians richer as they traded silver and glass east to the Sogdians and got back horses and Chinese silk.
+But Ardashir III was poisoned by one of his advisors, Bagoas, in 338 BC.

 Bagoas put Ardashir III's son Arses on the throne, because Arses was a child and Bagoas figured he could tell Arses what to do.
 But when Arses began to grow up, Bagoas poisoned him, too, and in 336 Bagoas made Arses' cousin Darius III the King of Persia.
 He is probably the Darius mentioned in the Bible (Nehemiah 12.22).
 Bagoas put him on the throne thinking he would be easy to push around.